nickmpaz/Queueify/readme.md

     $ vagrant ssh
     $ cd /vagrant && python song-player.py

-Note: the first command will take a couple minutes.
+The first command will take a couple minutes.

 When you run the third command, you will be prompted to log in to your spotify account.
 This will only happen the first time.
 It will look like: